adrianbacceli/Knowledge_Management/content/Infrastructure/Cloud/Google Cloud Security/Google Cloud Security Toolbox.md

 ---

+Google Cloud tools to streamline and improve BCDR operations Google Cloud offers a variety of automation features and recovery tools that your cloud security team can use to streamline and improve BCDR operations.
+Some of these features
+include:
+## 7. Google Cloud Policy Center: This tool provides a central location to manage policies
+for Google Cloud resources.
+It can help you create and enforce policies that support BCDR best practices.

+## 8. Google Cloud Terraform Modules:
+This tool can be used to automate the provisioning and management of Google Cloud resources.
+It can help you quickly and easily deploy BCDR infrastructure.

+## 9. Google Cloud Build
+This tool can help you automate the building, testing, and deployment of BCDR software solutions.

+## 10. OnVault
+can be used to safely store backup data from virtual machines.

+## 11. StreamSnap
+ is used for data mirroring.
+Data mirroring creates exact copies of data in remote locations.
+This provides opportunities for replication across multiple regions to improve data availability during a disaster.

+# 12. Google Cloud Cloud armor
+This tool protects against distributed denial of service (DDoS) attacks.

+## 13. Google Cloud Load Balancing
+This tool enables easy failover to different regions.

+---
 ## 📝 Summary & Best Practices

 - **Build a unified SecOps pipeline**: log → detect → act → review → repeat